ordina-jworks/ordina-jworks.github.io/_posts/2021-05-27-Chatbot-Immo.md

 To get access to the API there are some different steps we need to follow.

 The first step is enabling the Google Calendar API in the API console.
-To do this we need to create a project on the Google Cloud Platform.
+To do this, we need to create a project on the Google Cloud Platform.
 Then we can navigate to the API library and enable the calendar API for our project.

-When this is done the next step is to create a client id.
+When this is done, the next step is to create a client id.
 This can also be done in the Google Cloud Platform.
-The redirect URI is important here because this is where the access token is send to.
+The redirect URI is important here because this is where the access token is sent to.
 As you can see in the image below, when the client id is created, you get the client id and the client secret.
 These are important for authentication later on in this flow.